khayliang/dialogpt-discord/README.md

 # dialogpt-discord
 A discord chat bot implementation with DialoGPT as a conversational model.

+Plans:
+- Add pipeline to train bot on your whatsapp chat logs to talk like you.

 # Installation
 Before you do anything here, follow the guide [here](https://discordpy.readthedocs.io/en/latest/discord.html) to setup a bot account and invite the bot account into your server.
 Copy your bot authentication token.